Monday, 28 July 2014

 The Height of Summer

 Inspired by this I have fired off a couple of texts to other friends.
-This is what I never do in term time, not even at the weekends nowadays.
-I just want to work and then try to rest.
-No wonder I was unwell in February and June, I really need to get my priorities sorted out.
+This is what I never find time to do in term time, not even at the weekends nowadays.
+I just work and then try to rest.
+No wonder I was so exhausted in February, I really need to get my work / life balance sorted out.

 Bring on the Commonwealth Games